-As they aged, Georgina cosseted her old friends through thick and thin, leading many to live on happily into their 30s.
+As they aged, Georgina cosseted her old friends, leading many to live on happily into their 30s.
 But time marches on, and on a drizzly day in May 2013, with Georgina by her side, the last noble head lay down to rest, aged 34.
 It was the end of an era.

-That day, Georgina felt more than the loss of this dear friend, but at a loss – knowing she was now the only member of that original “herd” left behind, with no-one else remaining to share the memories.
-Despite the presence of her younger Stock Horses and two nosey Warmbloods, she pondered this sad milestone for about a month.
-The rest of us read the signs: there was something brewing!
+That day, Georgina felt more than the loss of her dear friend, but at a loss – knowing she was now the only member of that original “herd” left behind, with no-one else remaining to share the memories.
+Despite the presence of her three younger Stock Horses, she pondered this sad milestone for a month.
+The rest of us read the signs: something was brewing!

 Sure enough, in early June, she announced the imminent arrival of her latest project: piebald Shetland Ponies.
-Within a week, Major, the handsomest man alive under three feet tall; two year old Tallula, sweetness personified; and 18 month old Primrose, the cheekiest child imaginable… were all cheerily installed in the paddocks closest to the Cottage.
+Within a week, Major, the handsomest man alive under three feet tall; two year old bossy-boots, Tallula; and 18 month old, incorrigible Primrose were cheerily installed in the paddocks along the river.

-In December 2014, Major was permitted to begin demonstrating his …err… enthusiasm for Kingbilli’s new “my little pony” project… and at Christmas, the indomitable Tulip was born was to proud mumma Tallula.
-After a few hiccups, January 2017 saw the arrival of Primrose’s spunky little son, Hawkeye.
+In December 2014, Major was permitted to begin demonstrating his …err… enthusiasm for the “my little pony” project… and at Christmas, tubby Tulip was born to proud mumma Tallula.

 Originating over 2,500 years ago on the Shetland Isles northeast of Scotland, these iconic little equines are one of the oldest and toughest breeds of horse.